nic-dgl103-f24-cvs1/project-Cedric1z/.github/README.md

 As for fonts, I'd recommend cantora-one and host grotek.
 They're easy to read & have a sort of beauty to them.

-The gallery is also a little bit over categorized if that makes sense?
-There are multiple groupings for the same images that you can browse, which feels unnecessary.

 Website Content: